Did you know that there is no standard of care for veterinary anesthesia like there is for human anesthesia?

 Q. How will pain be controlled for my pet?

-A. There are significant differences in anesthesia and pain control techniques among veterinarians.
+A. There are significant differences in anesthesia & pain control techniques among veterinarians.
 Studies show that pain control is much more effective if begun ahead of the procedure.
-At Animal Hospital at Auburn Hills, a specific combination of pre-medications selected for your pet will be administered in order to alleviate discomfort or stress and will also reduce the amount of anesthesia necessary for your pet - a huge safety benefit.
-Since anesthesia doesn't control pain once the pet wakes up, we administer a variety of additional medications to relieve operative pain.
+At Animal Hospital at Auburn Hills, a specific combination of pre-medications selected for your pet will be administered in order to alleviate discomfort or stress & will also reduce the amount of anesthesia necessary for your pet - a huge safety benefit.
+Since anesthesia doesn't control pain once the pet wakes up, we administer a variety of additional medications to relieve post-operative pain.

 Q. Will I be given post-surgical instructions?